huntdatacenter/docs/docs/troubleshooting/connection.md

 ### New phone

 We are happy to hear that!
-You will need a a new Google authenticator code from us to connect your VPN again.
+You will need a new Google authenticator code from us to connect your VPN again.
 [Contact us](/contact) on mail with a request for a new code and allow a few days for shipping.
 Follow this [guide](/getting-started/how-to-connect/#_2-setup-google-authenticator) for installation.

 ### No phone